cbaggers/cbaggers.github.com/_posts/2016-04-02-woops-wrong-about-the-samplers.md

 	(with-sampling ((*tex* *sam*))
       (map-g #'prog-1 *stream* :tex *tex*))

-Which is pretty reasonable :)
+Which is more reasonable :) I still want to change it though